 The statistics are usually published without delay in relation to the scheduled date.

-Gain access to Micro-data through Statistics Denmark's registers: Research Services.
+Access to Micro-data can be gained through Research Services.